youssefm/blog/src/pages/posts/solving-django-race-conditions.md

 So in our case, Django could kick off two transactions.
 In both transactions, we would first read that the order is in the `placed` state.
 Then in one of the transactions, we would mark the order as `completed` and commit it to the database.
 Then, the other transaction would now change the `completed` value to `canceled` and commit that to the database.
 The non-repeatable read here refers to the fact that we read the value as `placed` in the cancellation transaction, and had we read that value after the completion transaction had been committed, we would have read `completed` instead.

-So what's the problem here?
 Fundamentally, we have a gap between where we **read** the state of the order and where we **wrote** to it.
 Another transaction was able to slip in between the read and the write and invalidate our assertion that the order was in the `placed` state.
 Despite the database transactions, our operations are not truly atomic.

 ## Solving the race condition with `select_for_update`